hotdaamn/asuswrt-merlin-wiki/Home.md

 5. [Reverting](https://github.com/RMerl/asuswrt-merlin/wiki/Reverting/)

 ### Usage
 From the section "HowTo and Guides", here is a good place to learn more (hands-on) about "User scripts" and "Jffs" .
-Don't look at the specifics of the script, more at the process: https://github.com/RMerl/asuswrt-merlin/wiki/WOL-Script-Wake-Up-Your-Webserver-On-Internet-Traffic
+Don't look at the specifics of the script, more at the process of creating it: https://github.com/RMerl/asuswrt-merlin/wiki/WOL-Script-Wake-Up-Your-Webserver-On-Internet-Traffic

 1. [User scripts](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts)
 2. [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS)